OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-Only Circular Progress Bar
+# 🐞 Creating a CSS-only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
-We'll leverage CSS's `clip-path` property and some clever calculations to achieve this effect without relying on JavaScript.
+This document details the creation of a circular progress bar using only CSS.
+We'll leverage CSS's `border-radius`, `transform`, and `animation` properties to achieve this effect without the need for JavaScript.
+This example uses plain CSS but can be easily adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-This technique uses a circle as a base, then uses the `clip-path` property to create a "pie slice" representing the progress.
-We manipulate the `clip-path` value dynamically with a CSS variable to control the progress percentage.
-The styling includes a background circle for the track and a foreground circle for the progress fill.
-We use some subtle shadows to add depth and visual appeal.
+The circular progress bar is created using a combination of two elements: a circle representing the background and another circle overlayed on top to represent the progress.
+The progress circle uses a `clip-path` to create the circular segment representing the percentage of progress.
+The animation smoothly increases the progress segment over time.

 **Full Code:**